Fig and Gorgonzola Tart

 Fig and Gorgonzola Tart: I am a passionate runner, albeit a prolonged one.
 I love how it makes my brain fizz, and I write the most wonderful recipes while I’m running, sadly often to find out, with the help of Google, that someone else has also had a similar idea.
 Of course, ideas are constantly being updated, changed, fused or inspired, which is half the fun of creating recipes.

-My brain was particularly active as I had two big bags of figs, which I was trying to incorporate into as many recipes as possible, baked, pickled or roasted!
+My brain was particularly active because I had two big bags of figs, which I was trying to incorporate into as many recipes as possible—baked, pickled, or roasted!

 Make Fig Cheese Toasties, Roast with Prosciutto, Pickle or add to Cakes.